 The resulting portfolio of projects reflect that outreach.
 Projects span the three-county area within Metro's jurisdictional boundary.
 The primary applicants cross many sectors, including community organizations, park providers and public agencies.
-Projects range from wetland restoration to addressing new invasive threats to our tree canopy to nature play.
+Projects range from wetland restoration for affordable housing project to new generation of community stewards to trail connections to community forest and river access.
+For example, the review committee recommends funding to several projects designed by and for culturally specific communities such as Afro Village, Lan Su, Unite Oregon, and the Portland State University ITECK projects.